-When I was 10-years-old, I had a letter-writing kit that included a four-foot piece of stationery.
-My pre-teen self thought the best use for this looong sheet of paper was for the ultimate list: my future husband checklist.
-I wrote a comprehensive summary of non-negotiable characteristics — everything from his height and eye color to his favorite pet and favorite movie genre.
+When I was 10 years old, I had a letter-writing kit that included a four-foot-long piece of stationery.
+My pre-teen self thought the best use for this long sheet of paper was an ultimate list: a future husband checklist.
+I wrote a comprehensive summary of non-negotiable characteristics — everything from his height and eye color to his favorite pet and movie genre.
 I was almost as tall as the list!
 I knew exactly what I was looking for.
-And since I would marry someone who fit all my requirements, our marriage would be easy-peasy.
+And since I would marry someone who fit all my requirements, our marriage would be easy peasy.

-William Shakespeare once said, “Expectation is the root of all heartache.”
-Experience has taught me that real life and real relationships are tough.
+Someone once said, “Expectation is the root of all heartache.”1 Experience has taught me that real life and real relationships are tough.
 I’ve learned that I can’t write a list equal to my height and expect life to roll out exactly like I planned (can’t blame a girl for trying!).
 What my 10-year-old self didn’t realize is that we are all broken people.
-As long as we are living on this side of heaven, we are not immune to falling sick in mind, body or spirit.
-Our spouse isn’t going to morph into a pre-conceived idea of what a “better half” should be like.
+As long as we are living on this side of heaven, we are not immune to falling sick in mind, body, or spirit.
+Our spouse isn’t going to morph into a preconceived idea of what a “better half” should be like.

 Marriage is hard.
 That’s a given.
 But as followers of Jesus, we’ve been let into the (not-so-secret) recipe for true and everlasting joy: “But seek first the kingdom of God and his righteousness, and all these things will be added to you” (Matthew 6:33).

 If you’re standing on rocky ground, don’t be afraid to seek help.
-Take your brokenness and bring it to the foot of the cross of Jesus and ask Him to make you whole.
-Invite the Holy Spirit and let Him lead you as you continue to live out the mystical reality of being united in mind, body and spirit.
+Take your brokenness and bring it to the foot of the cross of Jesus, asking him to make you whole.
+Invite the Holy Spirit to lead you as you continue to live out the mystical reality of being united with Christ (Ephesians 3:16-21.
 Let God show you what love really looks like!

-As it turned out, my husband doesn’t have the “right” eye color and he failed the pet and movie categories.
+As it turns out, my husband doesn’t have the “right” eye color and failed the pet and movie categories.
 Thankfully, my four-foot list was destroyed in a flood, rendering it invalid.